 Today, electricity in Virginia is sold to commercial, industrial, and residential consumers (plus the Federal government's military installations) by investor-owned companies, publicly owned utilities, and cooperatives.

 Dominion (the company formerly known as "Virginia Power" - it keeps merging and subdividing into new corporate components, splitting and lumping the power generation and distribution units to adapt to changing objectives and circumstances) has traditionally generated most of the electricity to supply its service area using power plants located within the region.
 Some facilities, such as the coal-fired power plant at Mount Storm, are located in West Virginia but transmit their electricity to customers in Virginia.

-According to the National Energy Information Administration, there is only enough transmission capacity to import 3-4,000 MW into a region with a peak demand of 15,000 MW.
+There is only enough transmission capacity to import 3-4,000 MW into a region with a peak demand of 15,000 MW.
 Nationwide, there is a surplus of electrical generation capacity, due in part to energy efficiency measures to reduce demand - but inadequate power lines to distribute the electricity from areas with a surplus to areas with a demand for lower-cost power.1

 For decades, the State Corporation Commission (SCC), the successor to the Board of Public Works and the state railroad commission, has controlled the utility rates charged to customers.
 As part of the approval process, the SCC required the utility companies to build enough generating plants to ensure customers would have a reliable supply of power.
 In exchange, the companies got exclusive rights to sell electricity in certain portions of Virginia, along with rates that were set high enough to ensure a steady dividend was paid to the company stockholders.